Reciprocal condition number

 Although the determinant of the matrix is close to zero,

-actually very well conditioned and not close
+A is actually very well conditioned and not close to being singular.

 Calculate the reciprocal condition number of

 The matrix has a reciprocal condition number of